eastmaels/steemblog.github.io/_posts/account/deanliu/2018-08-11_when-steem-price-falls-below-usd1-what-do-we-really-need-i-have-the-answer.md

 - - -

-This page is synchronized from the post: [When Steem price falls below $1, what do we really need!?
-I have the answer...](https://steemit.com/@deanliu/when-steem-price-falls-below-usd1-what-do-we-really-need-i-have-the-answer)
+This page is synchronized from the post: ['When Steem price falls below $1, what do we really need!?
+I have the answer...'](https://steemit.com/@deanliu/when-steem-price-falls-below-usd1-what-do-we-really-need-i-have-the-answer)